arifulmrislam/MacDonalds-Project/README.md

 ### Restaurant plan:

 <div style="text-align: justify">With the restaurant plan, it is easy for us to figure out where we will set all the devices.
 We need a strong Wi-Fi connection with no interruption.
 LoRaWAN networks cannot function without the internet.
-Also, we haven't any right to change their main design so we have to consider a lot of things with the existing design.<div>
+Also, we haven't any right to change their main design so we have to consider a lot of things with the existing design.<div><br>

 <img src= "IMG/Restaurant plan.png" width=800>